-Shares in Card Factory (LON:CARD) slipped by 20% today in early trade as the company slashed its profit forecasts for FY21 by £5-10m, citing challenging conditions.
-The share price has continued its fall since:
+A Card Factory profit warning (LON:CARD) hit shares by 20% today in early trade as the company slashed its profit forecasts for FY21 by £5-10m, citing challenging conditions.
+The Card Factory share price has continued its fall since:

 This makes grim reading for long-term holders.
 Card Factory IPO’d in 2014 and the share price has struggled to go anywhere since.
 It exceeded 300p during 2017, but a profit warning at the start of 2018 dented confidence from which it has never really recovered.
-Today’s drop sends the price to an all-time low, and going below 100p does not seem out of the question.
+Today’s drop sends the price to an all-time low.
+Going below 100p does not seem out of the question.

-Card Factory has been on my radar for a while, although today’s warning means I will still be holding out for a better price.
-Many people would be very familiar with their shops, which appear in almost every town and city.
-Their vertically-integrated model has led to them becoming the lowest cost card retailer, muscling out traditional favourites such as Clintons and supermarkets.
+Card Factory has been on my radar for a while.
+Today’s warning means I will still be holding out for a better price.
+Many people would be very familiar with their shops.
+These appear in almost every town and city.
+Their vertically-integrated model has led to them becoming the lowest cost card retailer.
+They have muscled out traditional favourites such as Clintons and supermarkets.
 It could be said that under a backdrop of retail weakness, they could end up as one of the survivors.

 What’s gone wrong at Card Factory?

 The bad news comes in a statement today.
-We have quite a lot of data to process regarding sales, but the key points are that the Christmas period was challenging for them, like-for-like sales growth was slightly negative.
+We have quite a lot of data to process regarding sales.
+The key points are that the Christmas period was challenging for them, like-for-like sales growth was slightly negative.
 We get a quote half-way down:

 Reflecting the softer than anticipated Christmas trading period, the board now expects that FY20 Adjusted Underlying EBITDA (excluding adjustments in relation to IFRS 16) will be in the range £81.0m – £83.0m.

 There are no references to what this figure was previously.
-Going back, the last update was on 14 November, which said LFL sales were +0.9% to 31 October, with profits in line with expectations.
+Going back, the last update was on 14 November.
+This said LFL sales were +0.9% to 31 October, with profits in line with expectations.
 Even further back, the half-year results at 31 July showed LFL at 1.5%.
 Underlying EBITDA was £89.4m the year before, so we can see that things must have been quite poor recently.

-We also have a profit warning baked in for the next year:
+We also have a Card Factory profit warning baked in for the next year:

 The adverse external factors which have affected performance for a number of years are expected to continue in FY21: declining high street footfall, depressed sterling valuation and high cost inflation (especially wages)